darkterminal/fck/README.md

 ## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
+Contributions are welcome (if you have time)!
+If you find any [issues](https://github.com/darkterminal/fck/issues) or have suggestions for improvements, feel free to open an issue or submit a pull request.

+Read more (if you want): [CONTRIBUTING.md](CONTRIBUTING.md)

 ## License